mritunjaysharma394/vowpal-wiki/using-vw-varinfo.md

 Here's a contrived example showing how vw-varinfo performs on a (contrived) perfect linear model

-1) Step 1: we write a script that generates 5 random variables named 'a' through 'e' each with a random value in the interval [0 ..
+Step 1) we write a script that generates 5 random variables named 'a' through 'e' each with a random value in the interval [0 ..
 1) then it calculates the label y, as:

     y = a + 2*b + 3*c + 4*d + 5*e

 Obviously, 'e' is 5 times more important than 'a' in affecting the value of y.

-2) Step 2: Running vw-varinfo we get:
+Step 2) Running vw-varinfo we get:

     $ vw-varinfo ../y=atoe-1to5
     FeatureName        HashVal   MinVal   MaxVal    Weight   RelScore